bridgenuke/bridgenuke/README.md

 - 🔭 A demo of **bridgenuke v2** will be demoed at http://vcfmw.org/ on September 11-12, 2021
 - 🌱 I’m currently learning **Markdown mostly.
 I want to learn Yavascript but https://www.destroyallsoftware.com/talks/the-birth-and-death-of-javascript**
 - 🤔 I’m looking for **help with finding a new job.**
-- 📫 How to reach me **bridgenuke@protonmail.com**
+- 📫 How to reach or 💵 me **bridgenuke@protonmail.com**
-- 💵 How to pay me: **Did you read the line above?**
-- 🐙 How to leave a pull request on this project: **🚭 https://dev.to/joelnet/how-one-guy-ruined-hacktoberfest2020-drama-1200**
+- 🐙 How not to leave a pull request on this project: **🚭 https://dev.to/joelnet/how-one-guy-ruined-hacktoberfest2020-drama-1200**

 #### 2021-05-24T09:48:22Z
 Our first post will be on the tardis a link on how to make two computers of very different ages talk to each other through sd cards or cf cards.

-This is Version 0.1.
-Eventually this will use different repos but monorepo FTW.

 ![bridgenuke/tardis](https://user-images.githubusercontent.com/84703765/119329313-ee2cc000-bc39-11eb-9664-6d9a4a811747.png)

 **Documentation of [bridgenuke/tardis](https://www.youtube.com/watch?v=SGzNB5TXvj8&t=2s.)**